SchoolOfFreelancing/Freelancing-On-LAMP-Stack-Support/README.md

 ## Guaranteed Minimum Income (GMI) Based On Two Conditions
 1) You need to purchase the necessary bids/connects on the freelance marketplace to apply for jobs.
-2) Committed to attending all training sessions without any absences and don't leave training due to personal issue or any technical glitches.
+2) Need to attend all training sessions regularly and don't leave training due to personal issue or any technical glitches.

 ## Features